michalmonday/marks.py/README.md

     (70, M_WEIGHT * 0.15) # Assessment worth 15% of some unfinished module
     ]
 ```

+The graph tells that even if the student received 100% in all remaining assessments, his mark end/total mark would be ~91%, if in all remaining assessments he got 30%, his end/total mark would be ~41%.

 This example would result in the following output:
 ![IMAGE DIDNT SHOW](./images/example_2.png)